nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
-* can save the patient data in json format and read it back.
+* can save the patient and appointment data in json format and read it back.

 ### 2.6 Common classes